30 Beautiful Christmas Color Themes and The Moods They Set

 more holiday decorating tips

-I hope you found inspiration in these color themes so that your Christmas decor can fit your mood and personal style this holiday season!
+I hope you found inspiration in these Christmas color themes so your holiday decor reflects your mood and personal style this season!

 Before you go: